Event terms and conditions

 All fees for our events are VAT exempt; stated prices are final.

 Many of our events offer concessions to IES members, students, recent graduates, local authority workers or individuals on a low income, as stated on the event registration form.
 At times, proof may be required to access this discount.
 Additional discounts may be made at discretion.
-You can speak to the Events & Training Lead for further information.
+You can speak to the Events & Marketing Lead for further information.

 Discounts apply to the named delegate only.
 If a concessionary ticket is transferred to a non-eligible delegate, such as Member to Standard or Super Early-bird to Early-bird, charges may apply.
 We do not permit refunds for transferring Standard tickets to any other concession, unless changed within 48 hours of the initial booking.
 Booking forms received after the date in which the ticket pricing structure has changed will not be accepted.
 We do not accept blank or partially completed booking forms to secure a cheaper ticket pricing offer.

-Discounts may, at times, be made in conjunction with other offers, as agreed by the Events & Training Lead.
+Discounts may, at times, be made in conjunction with other offers, as agreed by the Events & Marketing Lead.
 For example, a 10% off voucher may be utilised in conjunction with Early-bird ticket pricing.
-However, two separate ticket concessions, such as Early-bird or Graduate, cannot be applied coincidentally.
+However, two separate ticket concessions, such as Early-bird or Graduate, cannot be applied concurrently.

-Speakers and Chairs may be invited to access the event free of charge, as agreed with the Events & Training Lead.
+Speakers and Chairs may be invited to access the event free of charge, as agreed with the Events & Marketing Lead.
 Concessions are, however, not extended to colleagues, friends or family members.